ding-co/data-structure-review/sort/Sort-basic.md

 - Card game

-  - when I play the card game, I sort the cart on my hands
+  - when I play the card game, I sort the card on my hands
   - ascending order

     1. find the smallest card and locate to first position (selection sort)